splunk/public-o11y-docs/admin/SSO/sso-GeneralSAML.rst

    :description: Splunk Observability Cloud provides the capability for your users to log in using various SSO providers.
 Login service integration supports both Identity Provider-initiated SSO and Observability Cloud-initiated SSO.
 The latter lets your users log in to Observability Cloud using your organization's custom URL.

-If you use an SSO login service other than the ones listed in :ref:'sso-label', you can create a generic SAML SSO integration for your organization.
+If you use an SSO login service other than the ones listed in :ref:`sso-label`, you can create a generic SAML SSO integration for your organization.

-Before you begin configuring the generic SAML SSO integration, ensure you have completed the steps in :new-page-ref:'sso-label', including the section :ref:`Name an SSO integration<naming-note-sso>` to learn about naming your integrations.
+Before you begin configuring the generic SAML SSO integration, ensure you have completed the steps in :new-page-ref:`sso-label`, including the section :ref:`Name an SSO integration<naming-note-sso>` to learn about naming your integrations.

 If you already have a SAML SSO integration for your organization, follow the steps in:ref:`saml-install` to install it in Observability Cloud.